cometbft/cometbft/docs/app-dev/indexing-transactions.md

 curl "localhost:26657/tx_search?query=\"message.sender='cosmos1...'\"&prove=true"
 ```
 If the conditions are related to transaction events and the user wants to make sure the
-conditions are true within the same events, the `match_event` keyword should be used,
+conditions are true within the same events, the `match_events` keyword should be used,
 as described [below](#querying_block_events)

 Check out [API docs](https://docs.tendermint.com/v0.34/rpc/#/Info/tx_search)